-- ✓ All of our directors are elected annually. - ✓ Eleven of the twelve TEGNA directors are independent. - We have a robust shareholder engagement program pursuant to which our independent directors and senior management regularly engage with investors. - ✓ We have an independent Board chair. - ✓ We maintain an ongoing board refreshment process, which has resulted in our adding four independent directors since 2017 and the transition of the Board chair role during 2018. - Our directors and senior executives are subject to stock ownership guidelines. - ✓ We do not have a shareholder rights plan (poison pill) in place. - We have a majority vote standard for uncontested director elections and a director resignation policy. - Our Board has adopted a proxy access by-law provision. - Mergers and other business combinations involving the Company generally may be approved by a simple majority vote.
+- $\ddot{\text{u}}$ All of our directors are elected annually. - ü Ten of the eleven TEGNA directors are independent. - We have a robust shareholder engagement program pursuant to which our independent directors and senior management typically engage with investors. - ü We have an independent Board chair. - We maintain an ongoing board refreshment process, which has resulted in our adding four independent directors since 2017 and the transition of the Board chair role during 2018.

+- Ü Our directors and senior executives are subject to stock ownership guidelines. - Ü We do not have a shareholder rights plan (poison pill) in place. - Ü We have a majority vote standard for uncontested director elections and a director resignation policy. - ü Our Board has adopted a proxy access by-law provision. - Mergers and other business combinations involving the Company generally may be approved by a simple majority vote.